mosayeb-masoumi/PersianCalendarLibrary/README.md

             public void onDeniedButtonClicked(boolean bool) {

             }

-           // layout_root is the id that we set in our layout.xml }, layout_root ,persianCalendar);
+          // layout_root is the id that we set in our layout.xml }, layout_root,persianCalendar);
     }

   # implimentation in kotlin